-Most countries trying to industrialize or to accelerate industrialization started with ISI, with effective protection enabling new enterprises to produce for domestic markets by keeping out imported foreign substitutes with prohibitively high tariffs and non-tariff trade barriers.
+Most countries trying to industrialisation started with ISI, with effective protection enabling new enterprises to produce for domestic markets by keeping out imported foreign substitutes by means of prohibitively high tariffs and non-tariff trade barriers.

-But many IS enterprises continued to survive, even profit from such supposedly temporary tariff protection and other government support, never becoming internationally competitive as promised by the ISI strategy.
+But many IS enterprises continued to survive, even profit, from such supposedly temporary tariff protection and other government support, never becoming internationally competitive as promised by the ISI strategy.

-In more successful 'late developing' economies, government support was conditional on meeting performance criteria which effectively attracted private investments.
-Such investors sought more handsome 'rents' by accelerating technological progress, productivitand international competitiveness.
+In more successful 'late-developing' economies, government support was conditional on meeting performance criteria, which effectively attracted private investments.
+Such investors sought more handsome 'rents' by accelerating technological progress, productivity and international competitiveness.